Monte9/nextjs-tailwindcss-chatgpt-clone/README.md

 Contributions are welcome!
 If you find ChatGPT Clone useful, consider starring the repository on GitHub.

+## TODO

+1. When clicking the "New Chat" button, a new "New Conversation" tab should appear in the sidebar, and the message scope should switch to this new conversation.
+Clicking again on a conversation that already has a history should display the previous messages once again.
+2. Add an option to close the sidebar on desktop displays.
+3. Add translation support for other languages.

+Feel free to add your own ideas

 ## License

 This project is open source and available under the [MIT License](https://opensource.org/licenses/MIT).